Email phishing has evolved over the years from gamers sending prank emails to it becoming a highly lucrative activity for hackers across the world.

 3. Vendor Email Compromise (VEC)

-In September 2019, Nikkei Inc. Japan’s largest media organisation lost $29 million.
+In September 2019, Nikkei Inc. Japan’s largest media organization lost $29 million.

 An employee based in Nikkei’s American office transferred the money on instruction from the scammers who impersonated a Management Executive.